britishgas-engineering/ya-done-appium/README.md

 # ya-done-appium

-### THIS IS A WORK IN PROGRESS (VERY ALPHA PLEASE FEEL FREE TO USE IT AND RAISE ISSUES)
+### THIS IS A WORK IN PROGRESS (BETA VERSION, THERE MAY STILL BE ISSUES.
+PLEASE RAISE)

   **Ready to use yadda BBD test framework with appium and chai**